 Pricing information has a degree of commercial sensitivity for commercial suppliers of goods and services.
 The sensitivity of the information will depend on the circumstances of each tender.
 Issues to consider include: the nature and detail of the pricing information, its age, and the specifics of the particular market.16 Generally, the lump sum quote will be less sensitive than detailed pricing structures.17

-It is a factor favouring non-disclosure that disclosure would disclose information (other than trade secrets) having commercial value to an agency or a person and doing so would destroy or diminish the commercial value of the information.18 Information has commercial value if:
+If information (other than trade secrets) has a commercial value to an agency or a person and releasing the information would destroy or diminish the commercial value of the information18 then this would be a factor favouring non disclosure.
+Information has commercial value if:

 - the information is valuable for the purposes of carrying on the commercial activity in which the agency or person is involved.
 The information may be important or essential to the profitability or viability of continuing business operations or a one-off commercial transaction; or